 It isn’t long before the Doctor gets chosen as the new template for the cyber-conversion process.
 I’m pleased with Peter’s characterisation of the Doctor in this story.
 He ranges with an array of emotions when defying Doctorman Allan on her ethics and morals in regard to the cyber-conversion process.

 Sally Knyvette (of ‘Blake’s 7’ fame) guest stars as Doctorman Allan in this.
 Doctorman Allan is partly responsible for the creation of the Cybermen on Mondas.
 She’s no Cyber Davros, as she’s a reckless alcoholic who is determined to perfect the cyber-conversion process so that her people can survive.

 Derren Nesbit guest stars as Thomas Dodd, a black market spiff who lives on Mondas.
 He sells organic bodily parts and is a pretty dodgy and distrustful character.
 Thomas joins the Doctor when they enter the main centre of operations at Cyber Control and discover some interesting revelations.

-The Cybermen took me by surprise when I discovered what they were like in this.
+The Cybermen took me by surprise when I discovered what they were like in this story.
 Of course I’m talking about the original look of the Mondasian Cybermen.
-Big Finish decided to use the original Cybermen from their first ‘Doctor Who’ story, ‘The Tenth Planet’ featuring William Hartnell’s Doctor.
+Big Finish decided to use the original Cybermen from their first ‘Doctor Who’ TV story, ‘The Tenth Planet’, featuring William Hartnell’s Doctor.